microsoft/MLOpsPython/docs/getting_started.md

 Make sure to select the **Allow access to all pipelines** checkbox in the variable group configuration.

-Up until now you should have
+Up until now you should have:
 - Forked (or cloned) the repo
 - Created a devops account or use an existing one
 - Got service principal details and subscription id